pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 ![](images/200/image200_23.png)

-5. Once the Synchronize Data task is saved and executed this client will be used to visually monitory the Replicated Schema, the tables and their row counts
+5. Once the Synchronize Data task is saved and executed this client will be used to visually monitor the Replicated Schema, the tables and their row counts

 6. Optional: If you are also familiar with ODI Console, you will be able to monitor the data pump execution from within ODI Console –